fillumina/krasa-jaxb-tools/README.md

 ## Note on submitting issues and bugfixes

-Any issue reported or bug fix is *extremely* welcome but to help me understand the problem and reduce the time to publish the fix I kindly ask to comply to these roles:
+Any issue or bug fix reported is *extremely* welcome but to help me understand the problem and reduce the time to publish the fix I kindly ask to comply to these roles:

 - **Issues** should contain a detailed description **and an example** to show how and when the code is failing.
 It might be a failing test or a simple github project.

-- **Fixes** should contain a test that proves the solution of the problem (and the test should be present in a previous commit to the fix to show that it fails).
-It is appreciated that the solution contains as little refactoring as possible and is focuses only on fixing the issue.
-Each fix should focus on a specific issue.
+- **Fixes** should contain a test that proves the solution to the problem (and the test should be present in a previous commit to the fix to show that it fails).
+It is appreciated that the solution contains as *little refactoring* as possible and is focused only on *fixing one issue*.
+Each fix should focus on one specific issue.

 ## TODO

 - change the plugin name to `Jsr380Annotations` because it's now about the Java Specification Request 380.
-Being a breaking change it should cause the version to jump to 2.5
+Being a breaking change it should cause the version to jump to 2.4.